oyaa48/media-portal/README.md

 A self-hosted media streaming portal built with Django and Jellyfin.

-Media Portal uses Jellyfin as the backend for media management, metadata, user accounts, and streaming while providing a custom frontend focused on simplicity, customization, and server-rendered pages.
+Media Portal uses Jellyfin as the backend for media management, metadata, user accounts, playback sessions, and transcoding while providing a custom frontend focused on simplicity, customization, and server-rendered pages.

 ## Why This Project Exists

 Media Portal was created as an alternative to many modern web application design trends.

-Modern media frontends often rely heavily on client-side JavaScript, large frontend frameworks, and increasingly complex interfaces.
-While these approaches can be powerful, they can also introduce unnecessary complexity, higher resource usage, and reduced maintainability.
+Modern media frontends often rely heavily on large JavaScript frameworks, complex interfaces, and increasingly client-side architectures.
+While these approaches can be powerful, they can also introduce unnecessary complexity, increased resource usage, and reduced maintainability.

 Media Portal takes a different approach.
 It prioritizes server-rendered pages, straightforward navigation, and a user interface inspired by the clarity and information density of older websites while still providing modern functionality.